marclepl/renting-knowledge-app/README.md

 Before we head into the separate folders, we want to signal that creating a Ruby on Rails app in the terminal automatically generates many different folders and files that are required for the well-functioning of the program, but that we have never touched or even opened.
 Thus, the following part will focus only on the folders and files, on which we have worked on.

-Before we head into more details on each folder, this schema wonderfully summarizes how a Ruby on Rails project is structured:
+This schema wonderfully summarizes how a Ruby on Rails project is structured:

 <img width="716" alt="image" src="https://user-images.githubusercontent.com/76914261/146337702-15701f82-dbcf-439a-9b55-d1eb443cd62a.png">

 ## The app folder